basmaaitbelarbi/aws_migration/README.md

 1. Data Modeling and Ingestion:

-    - Creating your database instance (Amazon RDS for SQL Server)
+    - Creating our database instance (Amazon RDS for SQL Server)

-    - Designing and creating tables/schemas for your sales data
+    - Designing and creating tables/schemas for our sales data

     - Ingesting (importing) data into these tables